pagkly/Zed/Investopedia3/Equity Accounting.md

 Equity Accounting
 ## What Is Equity Accounting?

 Equity accounting is an accounting process for recording investments in associated companies or entities.
 Companies sometimes have ownership interests in other companies.
-Typically, equity accounting–also called the [equity method](https://www.investopedia.com/terms/e/equitymethod.asp)–is applied when an investor or holding entity owns 20–50% of the [voting stock](https://www.investopedia.com/terms/v/votingshares.asp) of the associate company.
+Typically, equity accounting–also called the [[equity method]](https://www.investopedia.com/terms/e/equitymethod.asp)–is applied when an investor or holding entity owns 20–50% of the [[voting stock]](https://www.investopedia.com/terms/v/votingshares.asp) of the associate company.
 The equity method of accounting is used only when an investor or investing company can exert a significant influence over the investee or owned company.

 ### Key Takeaways